Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 In this scenario, you will deploy an app with an ARM template from a registry that uses credentials (username/password) for authentication.
 If you are using ACR you can use either Admin credential or a Service Principal.
 Pulling over virtual network is optional, but if you are using Azure Container Registry with private endpoint, you will have to pull over virtual network.

+The template also assumes the app service plan and the virtual network exists.
+If not, you can add this to the template as well.

 ```json
 {
   "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",